Are you Breathing Properly? Proper Breathing is the Key to Healthy Living

 Place one hand on your belly and one hand on your chest.
 Take a deep breath by feeling your belly expand with air as you breathe in and deflate as you breath out while your hand on your chest does not move.
 Deep breathing can elicit a relaxation response in as little as 90 seconds.
 That is why breathing is the common denominator of all mind-body practices.
 A daily practice of deep belly breathing can decrease stress and increase awareness.
 Increased awareness allows us to be more in tune with how we are moving and the sensations that we are feeling, therefore, enhancing our ability to interpret movements as harmful before we get injured.

 Diaphragmatic breathing can be practiced in many positions.
-3 positions where you can practice diaphragmatic breathing include: laying on your belly, laying on your back, or sitting in a chair.
-Watch the video below for more tips on how to breathe properly.
+Three positions where you can practice diaphragmatic breathing include: laying on your belly, laying on your back, or sitting in a chair.
+Watch the video below for more tips on how to practice proper breathing.

 Therefore, next time someone tells you to relax your shoulders, think about taking a proper deep breath and you will feel your shoulders relax.
 This may be the key to taking away that chronic pain that you have been experiencing.